jboss-developer/jboss-eap-quickstarts/picketlink-authentication-two-factor/README.md

 This example demonstrates the use of *CDI 1.0* and *PicketLink* in *JBoss Enterprise Application Platform 6* or *JBoss AS 7*.

-You'll learn from this quickstart how to use PicletLink to authenticate users using a two-factor authentication with Time-based One-Time Passwords(TOTP).
+You'll learn from this quickstart how to use PicketLink to authenticate users using a two-factor authentication with Time-based One-Time Passwords(TOTP).

 The application provides a login page from where you can sign in using an username/password and a token.